 - Other blood tests can measure various auto-antibodies which occur in various autoimmune diseases.
 For example, antinuclear antibodies (ANAs) or smooth muscle antibodies (SMAs).
 Some of these auto-antibodies are raised in autoimmune hepatitis and indicate that this may be the cause of the hepatitis.

 - A small sample (biopsy) of the liver is likely to be taken to look at under the microscope.
-This can show inflammation and the extent of any scarring of the liver (cirrhosis).
+Looking at a tiny piece of liver tissue this way can show inflammation and the extent of any scarring of the liver (cirrhosis).
 See the separate leaflet called Liver Biopsy for more detail.
 The type of cells involved in the inflammation usually help to confirm the diagnosis of autoimmune hepatitis, and to rule out other causes of hepatitis.

 Various tests may also be done to rule out other liver disorders such as viral hepatitis.

 Treatment is almost always needed.
 Early treatment can improve symptoms, reduce the risk of complications, and also greatly improve your outlook (prognosis).
-Treatment aims to reduce inflammation and suppress the immune system with immunosuppressant medicines:
+Treatment aims to reduce inflammation and suppress the immune system with immunosuppressant medicines.
+Treatments include:

-- Steroid medication (usually prednisolone) is the usual first treatment.
+Steroid medication (usually prednisolone) is often thel first treatment.
 Steroids are good at reducing inflammation.
 A high dose is usually needed at first.
 The dose is then gradually reduced over a few weeks.
 The aim is to find the lowest dose needed to control the inflammation.
 The dose needed varies from person to person.
 See the separate leaflet called Oral Steroids for more detail.

 Treatment works well in most cases.
 Usually, the inflammation settles and symptoms improve within a few months of starting treatment.
 However, it may take a year or more to get the disease totally under control.
 Azathioprine is usually taken for at least two years.